TheAssassin/AppImageLauncher/BUILD.md

 # How to build AppImageLauncher

 If there are no pre-build binaries for your platform you may consider to build AppImageLauncher yourself.
-Pleas follow these instructions.
+Please follow these instructions.

 ## Download source

+This step is only required if you would like to build the source from GitHub.
+If you have a local copy, please skip this section.

 ```
 git clone https://github.com/TheAssassin/AppImageLauncher.git
 cd AppImageLauncher
 git submodule update --init --recursive
 ```

 ## Dependencies

-All dependencies need to be installed as development versions.
-In most distributions, you just need to append `-dev` or `-devel` to the listed names.
+All dependencies need to be installed as development libraries.
 Some names may differ on your system.

  - make
  - cmake